Daniel-N-Huss/React-Redux-Minesweeper/docs/planning.md

 # State Management

+Overall I think this app could be built without a state management tool, relying on props and prop drilling to manage state for the whole app.
+Still, I'm excited to learn Redux and the project spec calls for it to be used.

 Reducers should be able to target adjacent tiles, perhaps by an ID, to reveal all the neighboring 'safe' tiles.

+Redux says global state goes in the store.

+Possible global states:

+- The current state of the game loop (initial, active, victory, game over)
+- A decrementing flag counter for how many mines 'remain' after right clicking to set flags
+- A dispatch that handles when the game 'ends' --> whether a mine has been clicked, or all safe tiles are revealed?
+- Reveal tile dispatch for uncovering safe neighbour tiles